Pete Davidson Sends a Cry for Help

 Davidson had said earlier this month he has been bullied for months, even before he and Grande broke up.

-At the time, he wrote, "I've spoken about [bipolar disorder] and being suicidal publicly only in the hopes that it will help bring awareness and help kids like myself who don't want to be on this earth...I just want you guys to know.
+At the time, he wrote, "I've spoken about [Borderline Personality Disorder] and being suicidal publicly only in the hopes that it will help bring awareness and help kids like myself who don't want to be on this earth...I just want you guys to know.
 No matter how hard the internet or anyone tries to make me kill myself.
 I won't."

 Instagram / Pete Davidson